English Idiom – A few sandwiches short of a picnic

 When could you use this idiom?

-- Your friend is thinking about dating somebody who behaves in an unintelligent manner!
+• Your friend is thinking about dating somebody who always acts daft!

 Example: